makersacademy/CV/README.md

 I'm looking for a back-end focussed role where I can continue to develop my technical ability and the problem-solving and teamworking skills that I used during the bootcamp.

 I'm very excited about how the world of tech has created so many new ways to improve the lives of people all around the world.
-From large-scale ecological projects benifiting the natural world to the fact that banking is now a bit easier; real people are seeing real advantages based on the work of developers everywhere.
+From large-scale ecological projects benefiting the natural world to the fact that banking is now a bit easier; real people are seeing real advantages based on the work of developers everywhere.

 During the Makers bootcamp; the coursework focussed mainly on Ruby, JavaScript and SQL languages.
 I have continued to learn Python and PHP to continue my professional development.